hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 You may never send malicious data, including but not limited to viruses or malware, to any of our network infrastructure.
 Extracting, using and/or publishing any of our code is strictly forbidden and will be considered theft.
 You may never use code obtained by decompiling our products to create derivative work or other products from it without explicit written permission.
 We do not allow any of our work to be implemented in external third-party products.
-Exceptions are permitted so long as extracted code is necessary for modification and patching of our product, specifically ChilloutVR, that adhere to all terms outlined in section Modding Our Game.
+Exceptions are permitted so long as extracted code is necessary for modification and patching of our product, specifically ChilloutVR, that adhere to all terms outlined in section **6 - Modding Our Game**.

 # Modding Our Game
 Mods knowingly degrading the experience for other players as well as those intentionally replacing or removing core features of the base game are not permitted.